“School scenes or slapdash sightseeing

 As we reached a second landing, I gave up any hope for a witty retort.
 Still, I was quick enough on my feet to notice the bare bodies baking on sundecks all about Russian Hill.
 “Hell of a view—for January, that is.”

 “That’s where I’ve gotten some of my best figure studies,” she sniffed, waiting for me to push open a metal fire door.
 “An alum bequeathed a mounted telescope to the roof.
-The inscription claims that’s where he gained his most valuable insights.”
+The inscription claims it’s where he gained his most valuable insights.”

 Shipping crate shelving stored the plastic-wrapped evidence of convictions abandoned and concepts disapproved.
 Still others served as work tables, coated with dried clay and spray paint—covered like everything else with a two-inch thick dusty crust.
 A mongrel aroma of clay and resin turned to sweet sawdust and varnish as Syd guided me through the wood studio, rotary saws singing and clamp presses bracing a multitude of unfinished forms.
 Cassette players crossfired nascent Blondie and aging Velvet Underground across the cluttered workbenches, but all that music died the moment we entered the metal sculpture morgue.